shipstar/presentations/ruby_enumerable/03_exercises.md

 !SLIDE small

-### 3. An item is overweight if (1) weight or dimensional weight > 20, (2) the shortest dimension is greater than 8, (3) the median dimension is greater than 14, OR (4) the longest dimension is greater than 20.
+### 3. An item is oversized if (1) weight or dimensional weight > 20, (2) the shortest dimension is greater than 8, (3) the median dimension is greater than 14, OR (4) the longest dimension is greater than 20.

     @@@ ruby
     class Item